-There are dog biking leashes to safely attach your dog’s leash to your bike so you can have both hands free at all times.
+You can definitely just hold the leash if you prefer.
+However, some people may prefer an actual dog biking leash to safely attach your dog’s leash to your bike.
+That way, you can have both hands free at all times.
 Try the Springer brand or the WalkyDog.
 For more information, check out my review on the hands-free bike leash.

 2. Start out by walking with your dog and bike.

 To introduce Ace to my bike, I started by walking him on my left with my bike on my right.
 I was in the middle.
 This was an easy way to get Ace used to the bike, and to teach him that he still has to heel when the bike is involved.
 I didn’t want my dog to be scared of the bike or too excited by it.